Weekend Getaways

 Once you’re settled up at lunch, there’s even more architecture to take in.
 There are two iconic Gaudí buildings situated on Passeig de Gràcia: Casa Batlló and La Pedrera, both within a 15-minute walk from your lunch spot.

 Join the locals for a leisurely late-afternoon stroll along Passeig de Gràcia — a street in the Eixample neighborhood full of Art Nouveau buildings — and pop into its many designer boutiques.
-Make a brief stop at Plaça de Catalunya to see the ornate fountains of this central plaza before heading over to the café-lined Rambla de Catalunya for a drink on one of its many terraces.
+Make a brief stop at Plaça de Catalunya, a central plaza, to see ornate fountains and sculptures before heading over to the café-lined Rambla de Catalunya for a drink on one of its many terraces.

 Saturday: Delve into Ancient History